-The Tuition Exchange (TE) has over 600 participating colleges and universities located in 47 states, Washington D.C. and the United Kingdom.
+The Tuition Exchange (TE) has over 600 participating colleges and universities in most of the states in the US, Washington D.C. and a few other countries.
 For a list of participating colleges and for more information on this program, you can visit the Tuition Exchange at www.tuitionexchange.net.

 The annual open application period for the Tuition Exchange Scholarship Program happens every October.
 During that time period, UD employees and their eligible dependents can apply to participate in the program for the following school year.

 Acceptance into either program is based on space availability and selection criteria.
 When space is limited, scholarship program participants will be selected based on the following priorities: 1) whether another dependent of the employee has used the scholarship, 2) employee years of service at UD, and 3) the student's classification (priority will be given to students with higher classification; i.e., juniors will be chosen before freshman).
 If all selection criteria are equal, a lottery system will be used.
 All scholarships are subject to acceptance of the enrolling institution.
 Awards are competitive and are made based on that institution's admission and tuition exchange program standards.

 The Tuition Exchange (TE) Liaison will apply for the scholarships on behalf of the participant to the colleges of interest and will re-certify the student annually during the lifetime of the scholarship provided that the employee remains eligible.